top of page

 Molasses Cookies

-My Molasses cookies are soft, chewy and bursting with comforting flavors like molasses, date syrup, nutmeg, cinnamon, ginger and cloves.
-Cozy up with some Molasses cookies and hot chocolate.
+My Molasses cookies are tender, chewy, and filled with the comforting tastes of molasses, nutmeg, cinnamon, ginger, and cloves.
+You can prepare these entirely gluten, egg, and dairy free.
+Snuggle up with some Molasses cookies and a warm beverage and savor the moment!

 Molasses Cookies